QualificationsAny registered voter in Virginia is eligible to Vote by Mail.

 You can apply as early as one year before an election.
-If you apply by mail or fax, the Registrar must receive your application by the Tuesday before the election.
+If you apply by mail or fax, the Registrar must receive your application by 5:00 pm on the second Friday before the election.
 If you apply in person at the Registrar's office, you must complete your application and ballot by 5 p.m. on the Saturday before the election.

 You will receive instructions with the ballot.
 Vote the ballot as soon as you receive it and put it in the envelope provided.
 You may deliver it in person or mail it.
-Should you choose to deliver the ballot, it must be delivered by the individual it was issued to as no other person can deliver the ballot for you.
-The Electoral Board must receive your ballot at Room 109 in the Municipal North Building by 7 p.m. on election day.
+Your ballot must be postmarked no later than Election Day and received no later than noon on the Friday immediately following Election Day.

 - A voter who becomes hospitalized on or after the 14th day preceding an election and who is unable, because of his/her condition, to request an absentee ballot earlier than the seventh day preceding the election may request at any time prior to 2 p.m. on the day before an election that an emergency absentee ballot be delivered to them in the hospital.